queenvictoria/circle.so/README.md

 ### @TODO
 - `npm run build` creates artefacts in `package/*/src` files that prevent interim package builds to not run which causes confusion.
-- Why do we need to build while developing anyway?
-Shouldn't jest be able to run without building packages?

 ### Troubleshooting
 * If VSCode doesn't recognise the imports: reopen the project.